Frequently Asked Questions

 All prices in my shop and stated here are in GBP (British Pounds Sterling).
 To find the equivalent cost in your local currency, there are a number of good websites you can use.

 You can buy from my online shop using either a debit/credit card, or a Paypal account.
-For all other purchases, I send out invoices by email for payment either with a debit/credit card, or by PayPal.
+For all other purchases, I send out invoices by email for payment with a debit/credit card (PayPal is also possible, but not my preferred method of payment).
 For customers in the UK, payment can also be made by bank transfer and card payment over the phone.

 I've considered introducing gift vouchers, but have decided against offering them for the time being because the online are so popular, and it's hard for me to guarantee that I'll have the capacity to make a particular wee creature to order.
 If I find a way round this, I'll make an announcement by newsletter.

 The wee creatures are able to sit on your shelf or desk on their own, and they are designed to be free-standing.
 I also make flying creatures and mobiles which can be suspended from a nail or hook.
-However, I work with a great wood turner who makes hand-turned mahogany plinths specially for the wee creatures, which is a lovely way to show them off to best effect (and they enjoy having a good view!)
-The plinths are usually available to buy separately from my online shop.
+Many collectors have little shelves which make great homes for the wee creatures - I always love to see picture of them in their new homes :)

 No, sorry - it's all I can do to keep up with my own online sales, so you will only be able to buy Quernus creatures direct from me.